jubalh/awesome-package-maintainer/README.md

 Somtimes version upgrades are acceptable, sometimes introduction of a new package is acceptable, sometimes you need to follow certain rules to get them approved.
 This process can help you find out how suitable it is to upgrade a package in a released version of a distribution.

+Another way of achieving this would be to create a subproject on your OBS home, copy the required packages over and make the corresponding changes in them.

 ### Services
 OBS services are helpful to package git packages for example.
 Or Rust packages that use vendored tarballs.